Residential colleges of the University of Queensland: St Leo's College

 St Leo's College is a residential College on the St Lucia Campus of the University of Queensland, Brisbane, Australia.

 History

 St Leo's was founded by Brisbane's Catholic Archbishop Sir James Duhig in 1917 and is named in honour of St Leo the Great – the first Pope Leo (440 AD to 461 AD).

-The book The Memory was compiled, and written by Fr Michael Head SJ, a former rector of the college.
+The book The Memory was compiled, and written by Fr Michael Head SJ, a former homogeneous of the college.
 It provides an entertaining and in depth history of the college from its inception to the mid-1990s.

 The college celebrated its centenary in 2017.

 The college operates a catering business.

 Sporting life

 The college has a sporting tradition covering a wide range of athletic pursuits.
 Through the Inter College Competition (ICC), College teams participate in thirteen sports including football, cricket, tennis, squash, hockey, basketball and others, while the tennis/basketball court is the scene for inter-block competition and casual challenges.

 The college performs well in all sports despite its relatively small size (approximately 210 students compared to about 300 at rival colleges); however, St Leo's is one of only two male-only residential colleges at the university.
 Traditionally strong sports include rugby, athletics, tennis, cricket and touch football, while basketball, cross country and athletics have enjoyed a resurgence during recent year.
 St Leo's won the ICC Sports Cup (referred to at St Leo's as "The FG Cup") in 2008 after leading King's College all year.
 Before 2008, St Leo's last won the Cup in 1986 – behind by a handful of ICC points when starting athletics (the last event in the ICC calendar), Simon Doyle later a world ranked 1500m runner, stormed home in the final leg of the 400m relay for Leo's to clinch the Cup.

 Before rugby was introduced to ICC, rugby league was the winter contact sport.
 In the seven seasons from 1978 to 1983, St Leo's won 54 of 56 games, drew one 2-all and lost one game (to Emmanuel) 2-nil.
 Unsurprisingly, in 1984 the other colleges voted to change to rugby union.
 Emmanuel College, the only college ever to beat Leo's at Rugby League, voted (unsuccessfully) with Leo's to retain league, earning the friendship and respect of Leo's through the 80s and 90s.